mworion/dbus-cpu/doc/installation/index.rst

 Behavior
 ^^^^^^^^
-dbus-seplos will start automatically after installation.
-The master battery will be detected and the driver will start to collect data.
-If you have multiple batteries, dbus-seplos will detect them and add as much Slave devices as needed.
-The addresses selected with the dip switches on the hardware will be used to identify the driver battery connection.
-Any change in DIP settings will change the order and ID of the driver data stored in the dbus system.
+dbus-cpu will start automatically after installation.
+It will read CPU stats (usage, memory) from /proc/stat and /proc/meminfo and publish them on the D-Bus.